UPennCBE544/2023.github.io/ProjectDescription.md

 **Task 2: Add moisture components to your surface**

-Please skip this task if you are not assigned with an moisturized surface.
+You do not need to work on this part if you are not assigned with an moisturized surface.
+HOWEVER, everyone needs to read and understand the instructions below, as everyone will work with moisturized surface in part 2 of the final project.

 `Add stability phase diagram here`

-As we can imagine, when water interacts with the surfaces, it might break down into hydrogen and hydroxide.
-These particles may or may not favor retaining on the mineral surfaces.
+As we can imagine, when water interacts with the surfaces, it might also adsorb with its molecular form or dissociative adsorb in which case it breaks down into hydrogen and hydroxide.
+These particles play very important roles in boosting carbonation proccesses.
+But first thing first, we need to investigate if they favor retaining on the mineral surfaces.
 To find out, Colin and I have constructed these stability phase diagrams.
 The black dashed line falls on the saturation chemical potential of water.
 Right to the line means water can condense as a liquid and left to the line means water is in its vapor phase.
 Base on your knowledge of thermodynamics, identify the most stable (likely) hydrated surfaces and add these particles to your structure.

 To simplify your work, I have provided you with an automation script `auto_ads.py`.
 You may use the alias `ads` as a shortcut to run this script.
 Note by our convention, we only adsorb `OH` on the metals and `H` on the oxygens.